-- 5.100 Policy EM6 seeks to ensure that redevelopment of previously developed land does not have a negative impact on water quality, either directly through pollution of surface or ground water or indirectly through the treatment of wastewater by whatever means. - 5.101 Due to the location and history of the Development Site, there is an increased risk of unexploded ordnance being found within the site; however, conditions have been imposed on the 2022 Permission to secure the recommendations within the supporting unexploded ordnance assessment.
-Standard land contamination conditions and associated remediation requirements have also been applied to safeguard health, safety and the environment in accordance with Policy EM6 of the Local Plan. - 5.102 Policy EM7 states that major development schemes should promote a shift to the use of sustainable low emission transport to minimise the impact of vehicle emissions on air quality.
+- 5.107 Policy EM6 seeks to ensure that redevelopment of previously developed land does not have a negative impact on water quality, either directly through pollution of surface or ground water or indirectly through the treatment of wastewater by whatever means. - 5.108 Due to the location and history of the Development Site, there is an increased risk of unexploded ordnance being found within the site; however, conditions have been imposed on the 2022 Permission to secure the recommendations within the supporting unexploded ordnance assessment and the same conditions are expected to be attached to any permission granted pursuant to the S73 Application.
+Standard land contamination conditions and associated remediation requirements have also been applied to safeguard health, safety and the environment in accordance with Policy EM6 of the Local Plan. - 5.109 Policy EM7 states that major development schemes should promote a shift to the use of sustainable low emission transport to minimise the impact of vehicle emissions on air quality.
 Air quality mitigation measures will be determined once the final site layout is known at reserved matters stage to support the aims of Policy and avoid any negative air quality impacts.
-A condition was imposed on the 2022 Permission to secure these measures for each phase at the reserved matters stage. - 5.103 The Scheme is located within a highly sustainable location where future residents will have excellent access to shops and services and public transport options.
+A condition was imposed on the 2022 Permission to secure these measures for each phase at the reserved matters stage and the same condition is anticipated to be attached to any permission granted pursuant to the S73 Application. - 5.110 The Scheme is located within a highly sustainable location where future residents will have excellent access to shops and services and public transport options.